KV3RZZ/KV3RZZ/README.md

 🦭**About me**
 ---
 *Hi, my name is Kverz, I'm 13 years old, I was born and live in Russia.
-I speak both Russian and English fluently (at least, I'm trying to master it).
-I'm also learning Korean for my future life.*
+I speak both Russian and English fluently (at least, I'm trying to master it)*

 *any prns but preferably he/him plss!*